PieterJansma/Topic_matcher/README.md

 # GECKO Variable Mapping Experiments

-This repository contains experiments for **mapping survey/variable names** to **GECKO ontology classes**, exploring how different text enrichment and embedding strategies affect performance.
+This repository contains experiments for **mapping variable names** to **topics** also exploring existing **Gecko Ontology**, exploring how different text enrichment and embedding strategies affect performance.

 We experiment with:
 - raw labeled data,